How to use call tracking numbers in Google My Business

 This is a guest post from Darren Shaw, the founder of Whitespark –– a local search software and services company.
 He has been working on the web for over 19 years and loves everything about local SEO.
 Darren leads research initiatives such as the annual Local Search Ranking Factors survey and the Local Search Ecosystem.
 He is a regular contributor to search marketing publications and speaks at conferences around the globe about local search.

-In the past, no one would have considered messing around with their Google My Business (GMB) listing (formerly Google Places), it wasn’t worth the risk of creating bad data and messing up your citation profile.
-These days, it is a-okay to incorporate a call tracking number on your GMB listing, but only if you do it the right way.
+In the past, no one would have considered messing around with their Google My Business (GMB) listing, it wasn’t worth the risk of creating bad data and messing up your citation profile.
+These days, it is a-okay to incorporate a call tracking number on your GMB listing and other listings as well, but be sure to do it the right way.

 Unlocking the benefits of tracking calls from Google My Business